LearnCIOT/LearnCIOT.github.io/content/ch6/ch6.1/index.en.md

 ![Python output](figures/6-1-3-3.png)

-From these three graphs, we can see a special relationship between the data of different colors (area types).
-Although it is challenging to describe directly, we will introduce a classification model to build a dedicated classifier.
+These graphs reveal interesting relationships between data points of different colors, which represent different types of areas in Civil IoT.
+Although it's hard to explain these relationships in simple terms, we plan to use a classification model to develop a specific classifier to make sense of them.

 ### Train data and test data

-Before entering the model training of the classifier, we have another step to deal with: splitting the existing data set into training and test data.
-As the name suggests, the training data will be used to tune the classifier's model, while the test data will be used to test how well the built classifier works on new data.
-We use the following sample program to split the dataset into training and testing data at a ratio of 4:1.
+Before we start training our classifier model, we need to do one important thing: divide our existing data into two parts – training data and test data.
+Basically, we'll use the training data to teach the classifier how to do its job.
+The test data, on the other hand, is there to check how well our classifier can handle new, unseen data.
+To split our dataset into training and test data, we follow this example program, which divides them in a 4:1 ratio.

 ```python
 indices = np.random.permutation(DataX_Numpy.shape[0])